opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 {{<tweet 1366430206181969922>}}

-The placement of data science within the company organization is critical, as well as enabling the supporting resources.
+The placement of Data Science within the company organization is critical, as well as enabling the supporting resources.
 In the last Data Evangelist post I explored [change management and the leadership questions](https://jimgruman.netlify.app/post/2021-02-05-data-evangelist-part-2/), including:

 - Where exactly is our center of excellence for analytics?